danielrosehill/Text-Transformation-Prompt-Stack/layers/foundational/03-corrections/grammar-and-typos.md

 Correct spelling errors, typos, and grammatical mistakes.
 Apply standard grammar rules for subject-verb agreement, tense consistency, and proper word usage.
 Fix homophones used incorrectly (their/there/they're, your/you're) and correct common mistranscriptions where context makes the intended word clear.

+Correct singular/plural mismatches where context makes the intended number clear—common in dictation when speakers drop trailing 's' sounds or STT fails to capture them.